Skip to content

 Graphical User Interface (GUI) Usage

 To begin the segmentation process, launch the segmentation interface.
-This will open the main segmentation window.
+This will open the main ChronoRoot monitor window.

 Segmentation Interface Main Window

-• Alpha: Defined for weighted average trailing in post-processing.
+• Alpha: Defines the parameter for the weighted average trailing used in post-processing to ensure temporal stability.

 Segmentation Interface Load Robot